mpv-player/mpv/DOCS/man/input.rst

         result in an entry with ``comment = "toggle bla", cmd = "cycle bla"``.)

     This property is read-only, and change notification is not supported.
-    Currently, there is no mechanism to change key bindings at runtime, other than scripts adding or removing their own bindings.

 Inconsistencies between options and properties
 ----------------------------------------------